 The trail soon gets steeper and climbs into more mundane old-growth uplands.
 The redwoods and the huckleberry shrubs become much smaller and small Douglas-Fir trees, their trunks spotted with white lichens, grow among the redwoods.
 The woods are dark and dense.

-Right at the end of the old growth, there's an area of pretty good-sized redwoods.
-As the old growth ends, there's a small sign to your right marking the historic boundary of the state park.
+The woods open up near the end of the old growth, becoming bright and sunny with some nice mid-sized redwoods.
+As the old growth ends, a small sign marks the boundary of the state park.

-For the next mile or so the trail passes through a logged area, with numerous stumps among the small second-growth redwoods.
+The trail cuts across a panhandle of Redwood National Park.
+The entire panhandle seems to have been logged and has a very dark, dismal, and disheveled look, with a lot of stumps among the small second-growth redwoods.
 Fortunately the logged area soon ends as the woods open up and the trail passes through a narrow band of scrub.

-A bypass trail has been built around a Port-Orford-Ceder root rot infestation.
-The gravel-surfaced bypass runs through a bright and strikingly pure grove of Douglas-Fir, one of the more interesting parts of the trail.
-The trees are initially very small, but toward the top of the grove they increase a bit in size.
+A bypass trail has been built around a Port-Orford-Cedar root rot infestation.
+The gravel-surfaced bypass runs through a bright and strikingly pure grove of small Douglas-Fir trees, one of the more interesting parts of the trail.
+The trees increase a bit in size toward the top of the grove.

-After the bypass trail rejoins the original alignment, the trail passes through some especially lush Douglas-Fir and redwood forest before reaching a spur trail to the backcountry camp.
+After rejoining the original alignment, the trail passes through some especially lush Douglas-Fir and redwood forest before reaching a spur trail to the backcountry camp.
 The backcountry camp is located at the edge of a field and the four sites are fairly well spaced out.
-Despite being labeled a primitive camp, on the official park map, there’s a horse corral, running nonpotable water, and an outhouse.
+Despite being labeled a primitive camp on the official park map, there’s a horse corral, running nonpotable water, and an outhouse.